dennislee22/dennislee22.github.io/docs/cdppvc/cm.md

 ## External Database SSL Certificate Import

+The following steps are the mandatory to run prior to creating the ECS platform.
+This allows CDW to establish SSL connection with the external database using the database's certificate to be stored in CM's truststore.

-1. Retrive the keystore password from one of the CDP Base master hosts.
+1. Retrieve the keystore password from one of the CDP Base master hosts.

     ```bash
     # cat /etc/hadoop/conf/ssl-client.xml | grep ssl.client.truststore.password -A1